 Very early on you’ll cross over a small creek, usually you would barely notice it, but if there has been a lot of recent rain it may be running slightly higher.

 Even then, we’ve never seen it high enough to cover your boots and it’s easy to cross.
 On that note Minnehaha is definitely best visited after rain - as with all waterfalls in the Blue Mountains.
-It never runs completely dry, but it can reduce to a dribble during dry spells.
+It never runs completely dry, but it can reduce to a dribble during long dry spells.

 We actually chose to cut down to the creek a few hundred metres further along, where there were a couple of small cascades.